Autonomy’s team is collaborating closely with publishers on a number of books.

 This book is about the politics of time, and specifically the amount of time that we spend labouring within capitalist society.
 It argues that reactivating the longstanding demand for shorter working hours should be central to any progressive trajectory in the years ahead.

-This book will explain what a shorter waged working week means, as well as its history and its political implications.
-Building on a recent report from Autonomy (The Shorter Working Week: a radical and pragmatic proposal), this short book will speak in a more theoretical and political register, rooted in the radical traditions from which the idea emerged.
+This book will explain what a shorter working week means, as well as its history and its political implications.
+It will speak in a more theoretical and political register, rooted in the radical traditions from which the idea emerged.
 Throughout its chapters, the reader will be introduced to key theorists of work and working time alongside the relevant research regarding our contemporary ‘crisis of work’, to which the proposal of a shorter working week responds.

 By Kyle Lewis and Will Stronge